86 separate references and commentary follow this brief discussion.

 Professor Nachemson is widely respected as a pioneer in the area of back pain and his hundreds of research papers have been cited by other researchers worldwide.
 He was one of the first researchers to recognise that pain was not always linked to pathology, that other factors, such as biosocial factors, played a significant role, and that the brain was intimately involved in pain perception.

-This wide-ranging interview toward the end of his life speaks to many of the principles I discuss in the main text for our training program.
+This wide-ranging interview toward the end of his life speaks to many of the principles I discuss in the main text for our training program and is an excellent defense of the concept of non-nociceptive pain.

 39– Fleming, K, Volcheck, M. Central Sensitization Syndrome and the Initial Evaluation of a Patient with Fibromyalgia: A Review.
 Rambam Maimonides Med J. 2015 Apr; 6(2): e0020.